 Whether you have early stage or highly complex and advanced liver cancer, we offer a full range of therapies, including:

-- Partial hepatectomy: In this procedure, the surgeon removes the part of the liver that contains the abnormal mass, as well as a margin of healthy tissue.
-The extent of liver resection depends on the size and location of the tumor.
-Following surgery, the remaining liver grows in size to replace the lost volume, restoring normal function.
+- Partial hepatectomy—removes the part of the liver with the tumor as well as the tissue around the edges; and a liver resection based on the size and location of the tumor.
+Post surgically, the remaining liver grows to its original size and normal function